-- Muscle spasms or twitches - Significant bleeding or bruising
+- · muscle spasms or twitches. - · significant bleeding or bruising

-Stop taking MOVOX and tell your doctor immediately, or go to Accident and Emergency at your nearest hospital if any of the following happens:
+Stop taking Voxam and tell your doctor immediately, or go to Accident & Emergency at your nearest hospital if any of the following occur:

-- Allergic reaction including swelling of limbs, face, lips, mouth or throat which may cause difficulty swallowing or breathing - Sudden onset of prolonged muscular spasm, affecting the eyes, head, neck and body - Sudden increase in body temperature, severe convulsions - Fast heartbeat, sweating, racing thoughts and restlessness - Severe blisters and bleeding in the lips, eyes, mouth, nose and genitals - Severe skin reaction with painful red areas, large blisters and peeling skin.
+- allergic reaction including swelling of limbs, face, lips, mouth or throat which may cause difficulty breathing or swallowing - sudden onset of prolonged muscular spasm, affecting the eyes, head, neck and body - sudden increase in body temperature, severe convulsions - fast heart beat, sweating, racing thoughts and restlessness - severe blisters and bleeding in the lips, eyes, mouth, nose and genitals - severe skin reaction with painful red areas, large blisters and peeling skin.
 This may be accompanied by fever and chills, aching muscles and generally feeling unwell.